• Skip to primary navigation

 This farro bowl is hearty and satisfying and I think, still pretty healthy.

-There is a little bit of prep work involved but once each piece is done, it is quick and easy to grab all week!
+It takes a few minutes to prep the ingredients but once each piece is done, it is quick and easy to grab all week!

 Roasted vegetables are sweet and full of flavor.
 They pair perfectly with arugula and farro.
 Plus I’ll give you a few extra topping ideas that really amp up the flavor of this recipe.